sakasikai/blm-mll/source/Command line tools.md

-Command line tools introduce command lines for both the multi-label learning flow and the single-label learning flow in out proposed system blm-mll.
-The command lines of both flow are script-oriented where a script provides adequate options for a general function block of system flow introduced in [section x](x) or a one-stop fcuntion for a specific learning task.
+This page introduces command lines for both the multi-label learning flow and the single-label learning flow in out proposed system blm-mll.
+Moreover, all multi-label learning algorithms utilized in the systems and their corresbonding options are introduced as well.
+The command lines of both flow are script-oriented where a script provides adequate options for a general function block of system flow (see in [流程图 tutorial](x) ) or a one-stop fcuntion for a specific task.
+While the multi-label learning algorithms are introduced algorithm-oriented.

 There are three sections in this page: